Course Content - Intermediate

 This is easily done by entering the Make and Model of the phone, the 12 character MAC Address of the phone, and in the extension’s Provisioning tab, define the ports which will be used by the phone in the remote network.

-These ports, are the remote SIP Port and the remote RTP ports which the phone will be communicating on.
+These ports, are the telephone’s local SIP and RTP ports which the phone will be communicating on.
 If you have more than one device at the remote location, these ports will need to be incremented for each subsequent device at each location.

-For example, the default Remote SIP Port is 5065.
+For example, the remote telephone’s default SIP Port is 5065.
 This will need to be incremented by 1 for each additional device at the same location.
 So the 2nd device will have a SIP port of 5066, the 3rd, 5067 and so on.

 Going to the “Options” tab of the extension, remove the restriction to “Disallow use of extension outside the LAN”.
 This will allow the phone to register from the remote network.
 This restriction is in place for security reasons and should only be disabled when required.